National Manufacturing Innovation Survey (NMIS) 2021

 Activities

-1. The firm-level innovation survey The framework guiding the questionnaire consists of key innovation dimensions related to the product system, product performance, business process, structure, network, profit model, customer engagement, brand, channel and service.
+1. The firm-level innovation survey: The survey assessed 8,087 micro, small, medium and large firms, across 54 sectors and all States/UTs.
+The assessment comprised key innovation dimensions related to the product system, product performance, business process, structure, network, profit model, customer engagement, brand, channel and service.
 Innovation inputs (resources and capabilities), activities (supported by resources), outputs (resulting from activities), and innovation outcomes (relating to objectives) that are related to each of the innovation dimensions are covered in the questionnaire.
 This survey will cover 58 classified manufacturing and related services sectors as per the National Industrial Classification (NIC) 2008.

 Partners